earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-5/in-class/2017-02-15-spatial03-crs-intro.md

 2. **Projected coordinate Systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

+We will discuss these two coordinate reference systems types in more detail in the next lesson.

 <div class="notice--info" markdown="1">